strindberg/emacsj/README.md

 ## Push/Pop Mark

-The plugin maintains a mark history, if the plugin push mark command is used.
+The plugin maintains a mark history (mark ring), if the plugin's push mark command is used.
 This makes it possible to pop previous marks and go back to these previous locations.
 A separate mark history is maintained for each file where it is used.
-The history only contains unique positions;
-a duplicate replaces any earlier item at the same position in the file.
+The history only contains unique positions; a duplicate replaces any earlier item at the same position in the file.

 Besides maintaining a mark history, another difference between the plugin command and the standard IntelliJ set-mark command, is that the former always starts a new selection, whereas IntelliJ's command toggles selection.
 In other words, if a selection is already active, using